csiebler/csiebler.github.io/content/posts/5-tips-for-writing-better-prompts-in-openai-chatgpt.md

 ---
-title: "5 tips for writing better prompts in Azure OpenAI Studio, OpenAI Playground or ChatGPT"
+title: "5 tips for writing better prompts in Azure OpenAI Studio, OpenAI Playground and ChatGPT"
 date: 2023-02-17
 ---
 ## Introduction video

-This vide post shares 5 tips you can use to write better and more effective prompts in [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/), OpenAI Playground or even in ChatGPT:
+This vide post shares 5 tips you can use to write better and more effective prompts in [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/), OpenAI Playground and in ChatGPT:

 {{< youtube id="leLPB3UjJlU" >}}